-7 Data according to the Ministry of Labor and Social Policy, as part of the project 'Combating Sexual and Gender-based Violence'.
+Additionally, the HCHRS finds inappropriate that persons with short term fatal prognoses, persons suffering from serous illnesses 14 Data according to the Ministry of Labor and Social Policy, as part of the project 'Combating Sexual and Gender-based Violence'.

-A third of the women in Serbia are being simultaneously exposed to a combination of different forms of violence, whereas this is, in most cases, a combination of psychological and physical violence.
-Also, 38 percent of women view the family as a place of suffering and uncertainty.
-According to the same survey, the degree of psychological violence in 2010 was the highest among young women aged 18 to 24 (42,3%), as was the case with physical violence (20,9%).
-During the past year, the most severe forms of violence were committed exclusively by men, as high as 96 percent, out of which 80,8 percent were husbands and partners; whereas the violence took place in the presence of children in 40 percent of the cases.
-Over the first three months in 2011, 11 women were killed, out of which 6 women were victims of domestic homicide in March 2011 only.
-Domestic violence has risen 6,5 times since 2005.
+A third of the women in Serbia are being simultaneously exposed to a combination of different forms of vio- lence, whereas this is, in most cases, a combination of psychological and physical violence Also, 38 percent of wom- en view the family as a place of suffering and uncertainty According to the same survey, the degree of psychological violence in 2010 was the highest among young women aged 18 to 24 (42,3%), as was the case with physical violence (20,9%) During the past year, the most severe forms of violence were committed exclusively by men, as high as 96 percent, out of which 80,8 percent were husbands and partners; whereas the violence took place in the presence of children in 40 percent of the cases Over the first three months in 2011, 11 women were killed, out of which 6 women were victims of domestic homicide in March 2011 only Domestic violence has risen 6,5 times since 2005 which cannot be adequately treated in prison conditions, persons with severe disabilities and elderly persons are serving long prison sentences.
+Extended imprisonment of such persons presents a big problem both for the prisoner and for the prison itself.
+In such cases, which are also present at the Women's Penitentiary in Požarevac, it is up to the prison doctor to present a report to the competent authorities with the aim of finding alternative solutions.
+On the other hand, the initiative of the institute to furbish one ground-level area for persons with disabilities is commendable.

 Due to inadequate prevention and treatment of victims of domestic violence, as well as persons with serious illnesses and/or elderly persons, the HCHRS has initiated a campaign for the amnesty of a certain number of women in Serbia, that is, for their release via the institute of conditional release (parole) as soon as possible.
 The first such case of conditional release was recorded this year.
-A female prisoner was released from prison as the result of an initiative of a group of prominent (female) citizens9, which have signed their support to her application for parole.
+A female prisoner was released from prison as the result of an initiative of a group of prominent (female) citizens, which have signed their support to her application for Parole.